puzzle/pcts/backend/README.md

 - cd into the root directory of the project
 - `cd docker`
 - Run `docker compose up`
+### Dev-Backend
+Make Sure to Setup the DB first
+#### Console
+You can start the backend via Console
+- cd to the project root
+- `cd backend`
+- `mvn spring-boot:run -Dspring-boot.run.arguments="--spring.profiles.active=dev"`
+#### IDE
+You can just set your active profile to dev in the run configuration

 ### Checking and applying formatting